Icex0/OpenFirebase/README.md

 <details>
 <summary><strong>Direct Project ID Scanning</strong></summary>

-When you already have extracted Firebase project IDs and want to skip the extraction phase, you can use:
+When you already have extracted Firebase project IDs and want to skip the extraction phase or when you have project IDs from other sources such as web, you can use:

 - `--project-id`: Scan specific project IDs provided as comma-separated values
 - `--project-id-file`: Scan project IDs from a file (one ID per line)

-These options are particularly useful when:
-- You've already run extraction and have a list of project IDs
-- You have project IDs from other sources such as web

 </details>